TIY-1511/strings_fixnums/README.md

 Ask the user to choose a number 0,1 or 2.
 Make the computer choose a random number or 0,1 or 2.

-Tell the user if they guessed correctly
+Tell the user if they guessed the computers choice

-## Problem 9
+## Problem 9 - (this one is evil)
 Ask the user for 2 words, then display the words, ordered by length
 E.g. display the shortest one then the longest one